blocksds/sdk/docs/content/setup/options/from_source.md

    ```

 1. You will also need to install the ARM toolchain of Wonderful Toolchains.
-   Follow the instructions in this link but you skip step 5:
+   Follow the instructions in this link:
    https://wonderful.asie.pl/doc/general/getting-started/#linux

 1. Now, install the ARM toolchain of Wonderful Toolchains: